yedhink/dotfiles_ikigai/README.md

 # Intro

-My macOs dotfiles is a product of my effort towards creating a sensible, and mostly terminal based productive environment which I can use to conquer my daily dev works.
-Looking back, in the last few years, some of the major jumps I have made are from `zsh -> fish`, `vim -> vscode -> neovim+tmux` and `urxvt -> ghostty`.
+My **macOs dotfiles** is the end product of my effort towards creating a sensible, and mostly terminal based productive environment which I can use to conquer my daily dev works.
+Looking back, in the last few years, some of the major jumps I have made are from `zsh -> fish`, `vim -> vscode -> neovim+tmux` and `urxvt/st -> ghostty`.

 I have grown over the mindset of being a `ricer` towards a more `productive` mindset, where, I only make changes that help me be more productive.
 Thus, I don't call myself a "ricer" nor a "minimalist" anymore!

-Over the years, I have come to a realisation that I don't change my system/OS often.
-Thus I don't need to use any fancy dotfiles manager to get things done.
-Just barebones `git` and some scripts does the job!
+Over the years, I have had some strong realizations:
+- I don't need to use any fancy dotfiles manager like say `stow`, `yadm`, `dotbot` etc. I don't change my system/OS often.
+Thus just barebones `git` and some scripts gets the job done!
+- I like the idea of being able to tinker and craft the tool to my needs.
+My terminal, neovim and tmux configs are exactly that!
+- I like to try out new tools, which claims to be faster than the current tool that I use.
+Tried biome over eslint+prettier and I think I will switch.

 ## How to use this repo?